gladuz/gladuz.github.io/content/about.md

 I am currently a PhD student at Kyungpook National University advised by Dr. Jae-Mo Kang Computer Vision & Learning Theory LAB

-## 🚀 Current Projects
-- 🤖 Multi-objective deep learning
-- 📚 Continous learning with domain adaptation
-- 💡 Effective domain-aware finetuning

 I graduated from Kyungpook National University with a Master’s in Artificial Intelligence.
-My thesis was was on Hierarchical Federated Learning in IoT network
+My thesis was was on Hierarchical Federated Learning in IoT networks.

 Email me: jamshid_at_tursunboev_dot_com

+## 📰 News
+- 🏆 We won the 1st place in the dense video captioning track of SoccerNet challenge at **CVPR 2024**! 🥇⚽️
+- We submitted a paper for AAAI 2025.
+Fingers crossed 🤞.

+## 🚀 Current research
+- 📚 Continous learning with domain adaptation
+- 💡 Effective domain-aware finetuning of VLMs
+- 🤖 Multi-objective deep learning

 ## Publications
 **Tursunboev, Jamshid**, Vikas Palakonda, and Jae-Mo Kang. *"Multi-Objective Evolutionary Hybrid Deep Learning for energy theft detection."* Applied Energy 363 (2024): 122847.
 (JCR IF Top 10%)